Mission Statement

 Research Framework

-The focus of ONE’s work is to take the necessary responsibility of sustainable architecture for refugees and to ensure that it is designed far beyond a fundamental utilitarian approach and establish lightness within a bleak atmosphere, resurrecting hope through re-engaged human needs and higher desires.
-Through purposefully-led craftsmanship, balancing of harmonious materials sculpted into proven geometric harmonies, we are demonstrating how efficient practical steps can be taken towards humanitarian architecture.
+The focus of ONE’s work is to take the necessary responsibility of sustainable architecture and to ensure that it is designed far beyond a fundamental utilitarian approach and establish lightness within a bleak atmosphere, resurrecting hope through re-engaged human needs and higher desires.
+Through purposefully-led craftsmanship, balancing of harmonious materials sculpted into proven geometric harmonies, we are demonstrating how efficient practical steps can be taken towards holistic architecture.
 Bringing light and purpose to the young generation of refugees soon to enter into those spaces.

 Read our entire framework by clicking on this link.